Contemporary vs modern dance

 Choosing Between Modern and Contemporary Dance

 Modern dance might be well-suited for those captivated by intense emotional delivery and powerful narratives.
-This form of dance often delves into themes rooted in mythological tales, offering both regimented techniques and profound expressiveness.
+This form of dance often delves into themes rooted in mythological tales, offering regimented techniques and profound expressiveness.

 Contemporary styles tend to reflect on present-day societal topics while highlighting the synergy between body awareness and mental exploration.
 Its ever-changing terrain invites ongoing discovery.